zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

-That bike ride I took was *after* I had read the comment you put in your version of this function.
+That bike ride I took was *after* I had read the comment you put in your version of this method.
 So -- again, maybe I'm dense, but that comment didn't help me at all -- it was just a jumble of numbers that I could not map to the problem.
 Now that I understand the algorithm (again), I understand your comment.
 But the reverse was not true.

 **JOHN:**